CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Corruption._ Playable only on a minion.
 At the end of each of his turns, target minion makes a corruption check for each item his company bears that he does not bear.
-For each check, modify the roll by subtracting the corruption of that item.
-During his organization phase, the minion may tap to attempt to remove this card by making a roll (drawing a #)-if the result is greater than 5, discard this card.
+For each check, modify the roll by subtracting the corruption of that item. <br>&ensp;During his organization phase, the minion may tap to attempt to remove this card.
+Opponent makes a roll (draws a #)---if the result is greater than 5, discard this card.
 Cannot be duplicated on a given minion.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>